Techie-Ernie/vtok2/README.md

 - I've tested with EasyOCR, pytesseract, PaddleOCR, keras-OCR, but PaddleOCR produced the most accurate results.
 EasyOCR often failed recognising single digits.
 As mentioned above, the detection is still not perfect and I'll be working on improving it.

+- UPDATE: EasyOCR is now used for VCT matches

 3. **Moviepy is slow**

 - From testing, moviepy takes rather long (about 5 minutes, not more than 10 minutes) to render a ~1 min video.